There may be affiliate links in this post. Read my disclosure policy to learn more.

 Rent a bike and live like the locals.
 You can do this in downtown Copenhagen or in all of the suburbs.
 If you have very young kids I recommend riding a bike in a suburb where it is less busy.

 Seeing everyone riding bikes everywhere they go makes you want to join in on the fun.
 There are various rental places around the city.
-They will give you the rules for riding as well, which includes walking your bike in pedestrian streets or when going against traffic.
+They will also give you the rules for riding, which include walking your bike in pedestrian streets or when going against traffic.

 Plan an hour.